skyrocket-qy/distributed-system-knowledge/observability/README.md

 | **Metrics** | Aggregatable numerical measurements that represent the state of a system over time. | Quantify system behavior, track trends, identify performance issues, and trigger alerts. | CPU utilization, memory usage, request rates, error rates, latency |
 | **Traces** | Representations of the end-to-end journey of a single request or transaction as it propagates through multiple services. | Visualize the flow of requests, identify bottlenecks, and understand dependencies between services. | OpenTelemetry traces, Zipkin, Jaeger |

+## Operational Aspects

+Beyond collecting telemetry, effective observability involves actively using this data for operational insights:

+-   **Alerting:** Defining rules and thresholds on metrics, logs, or traces to proactively notify operators about potential issues or deviations from normal behavior.
+Effective alerting minimizes "alert fatigue" by being actionable and relevant.
+-   **Dashboards & Visualization:** Creating visual representations of key metrics, logs, and traces to provide a holistic view of system health, performance, and behavior.
+Dashboards help in quickly identifying trends, anomalies, and the root cause of problems.

 ## Which service use it?

 -   **Logs:** Every distributed service generates logs.
 Centralized logging systems (e.g., ELK Stack, Splunk, Datadog Logs) are used to aggregate, search, and analyze logs from across the system.